Skip To Content

 The configuration store in GeoEvent Manager allows administrators to import, export, and reset GeoEvent Server configurations.
 Importing a configuration adds and updates existing components.
 Resetting a configuration restores the default GeoEvent Server configuration.

-Connectors can be either inbound (input) connectors or outbound (output) connectors.
-Connectors make it easy to get streaming data into and out of GeoEvent Server.
+Connectors can be either input connectors or output connectors.
+Connectors allow you to get streaming data into and out of GeoEvent Server.
 In GeoEvent Manager, administrators can browse to Site > GeoEvent > Connectors to view a list of the available connectors as well as create new connectors.

 Data store